3/5/2025

 Chief Accounting Officer

-Thank you Shankar and good morning everyone.
+Thank you, Shankar, and good morning, everyone.
 I will now provide an overview of the key financial results for the fourth quarter and full year of 2024.
-Our research and development expenses for the quarter ended December 31st, 2024, where $8.3 million compared to $7.8 million for the fourth quarter of 2023.
+Our research and development expenses for the quarter ended December 31st, 2024, were $8.3 million compared to $7.8 million for the fourth quarter of 2023.
 For the full year ended December 31st, 2024, research and development expenses were $32.1 million compared to $39.6 million for the year ended December 31st, 2023.
-General and administrative expenses for the fourth quarter ended December 31st, 2024, where $6.3 million compared to $5.2 million for the fourth quarter of 2023.
-General and administrative expenses for the year ended December 31st, 2024, where $26.7 million compared to $32.0 million for the year ended December 31st, 2023.
-Net loss was approximately $13.9 million or 0.05 cent net loss per share for the quarter ended December 31st, 2024 compared to a net loss of approximately $11 million or 0.04 cent per share net loss for the fourth quarter 2023.
-Full year net loss was $54.1 million or $0.20 cent net loss per share compared to a net loss of $63.1 million for the full year 2023 or $0.26 cent net loss per share.
-Our cash and restricted cash total $58.8 million as of December 31st, 2024 compared to $39.5 million as of year ended December 31st, 2023.
+General and administrative expenses for the fourth quarter ended December 31st, 2024 were $6.3 million compared to $5.2 million for the fourth quarter of 2023.
+General and administrative expenses for the year ended December 31st, 2024 were $26.7 million compared to $32.0 million for the year ended December 31st, 2023.
+Net loss was approximately $13.9 million or 0.05 cent net loss per share for the quarter ended December 31st, 2024, compared to a net loss of approximately $11 million or 0.04 cent per share net loss for the fourth quarter 2023.
+Full year net loss was $54.1 million or $0.20 cent net loss per share compared to a net loss of $63.1 million for the full year 2023, or $0.26 net loss per share.
+Our cash and restricted cash total $58.8 million as of December 31st, 2024, compared to $39.5 million as of year ended December 31st, 2023.
 We expect that our cash and restricted cash will enable us to fund operations into the first quarter of 2026.
 As always, we are proactively exploring shareholder friendly opportunities to increase our working capital, including partnerships that will drive long-term strategy for our scientific platforms.
 That concludes my update for the quarter.
 Tiffany, back to you.

 speaker